system76/tech-docs/src/models/thelio-mega-r4-n3/repairs.md

 # Thelio Mega (Parts & Repairs)

 Many components in your Thelio Mega can be upgraded or replaced as necessary.
-This page uses photos of the the B4-N3 revision, which indicates:
+This page uses photos of the the R4-N3 revision, which indicates:

-- **B4:** The fourth Intel motherboard used in Thelio Mega.
+- **R4:** The fourth AMD motherboard used in Thelio Mega.
-- **N3:** Based on the third revision of the nebula49 chassis.
+- **N3:** Based on the third major revision of the Thelio Mega chassis.
+    - The Thelio Mega form factor is not currently available as a standalone Nebula chassis.

 Minor case details may vary based on the production date of the unit, but screw counts, general component locations, and other details should remain the same unless otherwise noted.